andrewabest/andrewbestdotcom/content/posts/good-technical-strategy.md

 >
 > These pits of success lower the cognitive overhead of working within the system - you can spend less time worrying about code style, release management, and other automatable tasks, and more time focused on your work.

 I'd written a number of these policies into a document.
 They were well intentioned.
-They spoke of guiding principles we wanted our engineers to follow, and should they be followed, would result in a high functioning, capable engineering team with an optimal lead time and great control over the software under their stewardship.
+They spoke of guiding principles we wanted our engineers to follow, and should they be followed, would result in high functioning, capable engineering teams with an optimal lead times and great control over the software under their stewardship.

 I wasn't satisfied with the result.

 I couldn't picture how teams, or the business, would be impacted by these policies.
 I couldn't put myself into the shoes of a team lead or engineer on a team, and see what value I would get out of this "strategy" - what specific behavior changes I would make after reading it.

 Ultimately this was because the document did not create clarity on the specific problems it was looking to solve, nor did it define specific actions that would be taken to solve those problems.
-It relied on the reader to somehow translate its policies and connect them to localized problems, and likely to localized solutions.
+It relied on the reader to somehow translate its policies and connect them to localized problems, likely ending up with localized solutions.

 I ended up throwing that strategy in the bin and starting again.
 I didn't regret the time I had invested in it - in fact it helped me build my own clarity on what the key ingredients of good strategy were, and gave me a concrete example of what bad strategy looked like.